tud-amr/website/_projects/phd-pixelbots.md

 #       url: "https://github.com/tud-amr/mrca_vc"
 #     - name: "Github: MPCC implementation"
 #       url: "https://github.com/tud-amr/amr-lmpcc"

-fundings: This project did not recieve any specific grant from any organisation but was undertaken as a collaboration between ETH Zurich and Disney Research
+fundings: This project was funded by Disney Research Zurich
 people: # If you put your name in the same way you have it in your _people entry, your preferred link will be added. extra_info is optional.

       # extra_info: PhD candidates